Your guest commentary welcome – but please heed our guidelines

 Of particular interest are pieces that consider solutions – how do we as Oregonians fix an issue or progress on better care of our people and state?

 This isn’t the place for campaigning, for recycling previously published items, or for personal attacks.
 This isn’t the place for Democrats or Republicans to tell us how bad the other party is.
-There is enough of that material floating around out there.
+There is enough of that material out there.

 And commentaries reflect only the views of the author.
 They do not in any manner represent the view of Oregon Capital Chronicle, but rather are offered to help stimulate conversations about important issues.